 Electrophoretic light scattering (ELS) is a common technique used to evaluate the potential of dispersion to remain stable.
-ELS allows measuring zeta-potential of a dispersion, which provides information about electrostatic interactions and, by extrapolation, to their tendency to agglomerate.
+ELS allows measuring the zeta potential of a dispersion, which provides information about electrostatic interactions and, by extrapolation, their tendency to agglomerate.
 The zeta-potential is considered to be a reliable indicator of dispersion stability, but several parameters such as steric effects, sedimentation, or hydrophobic effects, will also have a strong influence.
-In consequence, relying on zeta-potential values only can lead to false stability interpretations like, for example, with metal nanoparticles in complex media, aqueous silica sol, and oil in water emulsions.
+Consequently, relying on zeta-potential values can only lead to false stability interpretations like, for example, with metal nanoparticles in complex media, aqueous silica sol, and oil in water emulsions.

 Dynamic light scattering (DLS) and laser diffraction (LD) are generally used to measure size distribution, which is a key parameter to assess colloidal stability.
 However, these techniques may be unreliable e.g. for very large size distributions (the signal is biased towards larger size particles) or when gravitational destabilization (like sedimentation) is involved.
 Additionally, these techniques operate at low concentrations and thus, often require dilution of the dispersion, which may alter its original physicochemical state.

-SMLS technique offers strong advantages for the characterization of destabilizing phenomena.
+SMLS technique offers solid advantages for the characterization of destabilizing phenomena.
 Both gravitational and colloidal stability of dispersions can be assessed with minimal sample handling.
-More importantly, results are obtained analyzing formulations in their native states, thus ensuring the representativity of the results.
+More importantly, results are obtained by analyzing formulations in their native states, thus ensuring the representativity of the results.